 And don’t forget to tune into the live stream of our Mass at St. Clement Shrine at 11:00 a.m.
 ET on Saturday and Sunday and 8:00 a.m.
 ET every weekday.
 Follow us on Facebook or subscribe to our YouTube channel to see our daily, Saturday, and Sunday Mass online in your feed.

 There are a few exceptions to those obligations.
 If the Solemnity of Mary, the Assumption of the Blessed Virgin Mary or the Solemnity of All Saints falls on a Saturday or Monday, the obligation is often lifted and those feasts are celebrated on that Sunday.
-In 2022, this can be the case for both the Solemnity of Mary and the Assumption of the Blessed Virgin Mary.
+In 2024, this can be the case for the Solemnity of Mary.

 We’d still encourage you to attend Mass on those days, but it would not be considered a holy day of obligation.
 If you’re ever unsure, check with your parish or your diocese’s website to see how your diocese approaches a specific holy day of obligation.